microsoft/WhatTheHack/055-ChaosStudio4AKS/README.md

 - Azure subscription with contributor access
 - Visual Studio Code terminal or Azure Shell (recommended)
 - Latest Azure CLI (if not using Azure Shell)
-- Github or Azure DevOps to automate Chaos Testing
+- GitHub or Azure DevOps to automate Chaos Testing
 - Azure fundamentals, Vnets, NSGs, ScaleSets, Traffic Manager
 - Fundamentals of Chaos Engineering
 - Intermediate understanding of Kubernetes (kubectl commands)and AKS